ryansobol/mango/README.md

   * First, Mango tries to route an HTTP request to a static file found in `themes/default/public/`.
   * If no static file is found, Mango tries to route the request to a template file.
+    * For routes ending in `.js`, Mango searches for a stylesheet template in `themes/javascripts/`.
-    * For routes ending in `.css`, Mango searches for a style template in `themes/styles/`.
+    * For routes ending in `.css`, Mango searches for a stylesheet template in `themes/stylesheets/`.
     * For all other routes, Mango searches for a content page in `content/` and wraps it within a view template in `themes/default/views`.
   * If no static or template file is found, Mango routes unknown HTTP requests to a customizable 404 page found in either `themes/default/public` or `themes/default/views`.